lower boiler flow temperature to save energy

 Does the ideal flow temperature depend upon the type of boiler?

 To optimise the efficiency of your boiler’s flow temperature, investing in a condensing combi boiler is imperative.
 This type of boiler eliminates the need for a hot water storage tank and provides hot water on demand, making it a highly convenient and cost-effective option.
 If you currently have a system or a heat-only boiler, avoid adjusting the flow temperature independently.

 Instead, seek the assistance of a qualified professional who will assess your system.
+This professional advice will give you the confidence that your system is in good hands.
 But still, if you want to lower the temperature, don’t lower it below 65°C.

 What temperature should a combi boiler be set at?

 Determining the optimum temperature to set on a combi gas boiler is crucial for maximising efficiency and reducing energy bills.
-Initially, most gas boilers are set up with a flow and return temperature of 80°C–60°C. To clarify your concept, the flow rate refers to the temperature at which the water gets heated.
-On the other hand, the return rate is the temperature at which the water travels back to the boiler after providing heat to the radiators.
+Most gas boilers are initially set up with a flow and return temperature of 80°C–60°C. To clarify your concept, the flow rate refers to the temperature at which the water gets heated.

-It is important to note that the initial settings mentioned above are generally too high and limit the effectiveness of your boiler’s condensing technology.
-So, it is suggested to lower the flow temperature from 80°C–60°C to 60°C–70°C. Lower temperatures will maximise the condensation in your boiler, resulting in efficient heating and lower energy bills.
+So, it is suggested that the flow temperature be lowered from 80°C–60°C to 60°C–70°C. Lower temperatures will maximise the condensation in your boiler, resulting in efficient heating and lower energy bills.

-- Some Worcester boilers have settings ranging from 1 to 6 and do not provide an actual temperature setting.
+• Some Worcester boilers have settings ranging from 1 to 6 and do not provide an actual temperature setting.
 In this case, you will need to adjust the setting manually.
-Suppose your boiler is set to number one with a digital screen displaying 80°C. Then setting the number to three will give you 60 °C.
+Suppose your boiler is set to number one with a digital screen displaying 80°C. Then, setting the number to three will give you 60 °C.

-- Newer boilers come with a digital display screen and up and down buttons.
-Adjusting the temperature is as easy as pushing the up and down, or + and -, buttons.
+• Newer boilers come with a digital display screen and up and down buttons.
+Adjusting the temperature is as easy as pushing the up and down buttons or + and -.

 Ideal temperature rating month by month